Updated: Dec 21, 2020

 Use content to educate your audience about the solutions you have.

-Educate your audience to why it’s better value for THEM to do business with you on a monthly subscription basis rather than as a one-off.
+Educate your audience on why it’s better value for THEM to do business with you on a monthly subscription basis rather than as a one-off.

 Best wishes, Dom O'Neill - The Vlogging Guy at Vlogify